jeanmidevacc/jeanmidevacc.github.io/_posts/2018-01-28-Londonsmartmeter.md

 <h6><i>Boxplot of the number of available days for the study in 2013</i></h6>
 </center>

-The decision has been done to use the Households that possess at least 357 days, so on the original dataset that represents a **lost of 38 households** on the 5566 available in the dataset that's totally acceptable (less than 1%).
+The decision has been done to use the Households that possess at least 357 days, so on the original dataset that represents a **lost of 632 households** on the 5566 available in the dataset that's totally acceptable.

 ## Overview of the panel